Art for all people (Easy Language)

 The Monument of Hope is to be brought to many countries around the world.

-In this way the monument can be moved to different locations.
+This way the monument can be moved to different locations.

 It is intended to show how art can include all people.